 Since a vast array of industries are looking to hire voice talent for all kinds of projects from training courses, to website promo videos, to the in-store voices you hear at Home Depot and Target, and even to the commercials you see in the Super Bowl, there are lots of opportunities available to voice talent on a daily basis from a variety of sources.

 One of the more overlooked pros of P2P sites is that talent are viewing and auditioning for jobs that are actively airing or being shared in their respective markets (i.e. TV, internet, websites, etc.).

 Meaning, these jobs give talent an inside look into what clients are looking for and what is currently selling or reaching a particular company’s audience.
 Trends change across time, so it’s a great opportunity for any talent to see what’s being hired for as well as the type of styles and tones they might want to include in their demos (hint, hint).

 While P2P sites offer a uniquely modern opportunity for talent of all levels across the world access to jobs, it’s important to note that P2P sites shouldn’t be the end all be all for running a voiceover business.
 Why?
-Because if those sites ever go down, every Voice Actor whose entire business is run solely on these sites will be SOL and have to start from scratch.
+Because if those sites ever go down, every talent on those sites is SOL if their entire business is running solely because of them.

-Here are some tips for utilizing Pay to Play sites to your business’s advantage:
+Here are some tips for utilizing Pay to Play sites to the best of your ability.